Gaby Guha

 Morgane Gaby Guha (born October 1, 1999) is a French-Bulgarian model and beauty pageant titleholder.
-She was appointed Miss Universe Bulgaria 2025, set to represent Bulgaria at the 74th Miss Universe competition in Thailand.
+She was appointed Miss Universe Bulgaria 2025, she represented Bulgaria at the 74th Miss Universe competition in Thailand.

 Personal life

 Guha was born in France and is a French, and Bulgarian descent.
 She began her modeling career at the age of 17 after signing with VIP models agency in south of France.

 Guha is multilingual and is represented by modeling agencies in Europe, Asia, the United States, and the Middle East.
 As of 2025, she resides in Dubai.

 Career

 Guha began modeling professionally in Paris in 2014 and expanded to work in various Asian markets by 2015.
 She has participated in campaigns and runway shows for brands including Chaumet, Elie Saab, Jean Louis David, Gap, Bossini, Triumph Lingerie, and Robert Abi Nader.
 Her work has appeared on the covers of fashion and lifestyle publications such as Prestige, ICON, Playboy, Garo, Gezno, Le Désir, and L'Officiel.
 She has also made appearances on television networks including Fashion TV, MTV, Canal+, and M6.